 Use supplements wisely

-Feeding supplements keeps animals in production longer than would otherwise be possible in a dry summer.
+Use supplements wisely if conditions get dry; feeding supplements keeps animals in production longer than would otherwise be possible in a dry summer.

-- Watch diet protein levels.
-Offer pasture silage to milking stock first, as it will have more protein than maize silage.
+- Watch diet protein levels - offer pasture silage to milking stock first as it will have more protein than maize silage.

 Only purchase and feed out supplements if you have:

-- Determined the maximum supplement price you can afford to pay and still make a profit
+- determined the maximum supplement price you can afford to pay and still make a profit

-- The ability to avoid feed losses and wastage when storing and feeding out the supplement.
+- the ability to avoid feed losses and wastage when storing and feeding out the supplement.

 A profitable return from supplements will depend on:

-- The likelihood that feeding supplement results in cows still milking later in the season
+- the likelihood that feeding supplement results in cows still milking later in the season

-- Grazing residuals being above or below desired levels.
+- grazing residuals being above or below desired levels.
 Is overgrazing already occurring?